bushbaby/BsbFlysystem/README.md

 ## Configuration

-All configuration regarding BsbFlysystem live in the 'bsb_flysystem' config key.
+Configuration regarding BsbFlysystem lives in the top-level configuration key 'bsb_flysystem.

 The configuration consists of the following base elements;

 - *Adapters* are consumed by a Filesystem.
-- *Caches* are consumed by a Filesystem.
 - *Filesystems* filesystem are consumed in userland.

 ### Adapters